Shirley Bassey: 1960s

+1970s

 Bassey's UK comeback came in 1970 leading to one of the most successful periods of her career.
 Starting the year with a BBC Television 'Special', The Young Generation Meet Shirley Bassey, recorded in Sweden and shown on BBC1 on 18 March.
 She returned to the UK with a record-breaking run of performances at the Talk of the Town nightclub.
-Also that year, her album Something was released, and showcased a new Bassey style, a shift from traditional pop to more contemporary songs and arrangements (the eponymous single was more successful in the UK charts than the original recording by The Beatles) – although Bassey would never completely abandon that which had been her forte: standards, show tunes, and torch songs.
+Also in 1970, she released the album Something, which marked a stylistic shift for her, as producer/arranger Johnny Harris built on her traditional pop roots by incorporating more contemporary material and arrangements.
+The title single became one of her biggest UK hits, reaching No. 4 (the same peak as the Beatles’ version) and staying on the charts for 22 weeks – one of her longest chart runs.
+However, Bassey continued to record standards, show tunes, and torch songs throughout her career.

 Her song "Something" was also a top 10 US hit on the Adult Contemporary chart.
 Other singles of this period included the hit "Never Never Never", an English version of the Italian "Grande grande grande", reaching the top 10 in the US Adult Contemporary Chart, the UK top 10 and number one in Australia and South Africa.
+In 1972, "For All We Know" won The Best Female Performance Of The Year at The Radio Luxembourg Awards.

 Returning to the James Bond franchise, she recorded the theme song for Diamonds Are Forever (1971).
 Bassey appeared on the Morecambe and Wise Christmas Show, broadcast on Christmas Day in 1971.